Davis has HR, 3 RBIs, Bundy earns win as O’s beat Jays 4-1

 ROSTER REPORT

+Orioles: Following the game, Baltimore optioned RHP Josh Lucas to Triple-A Norfolk.

-Blue Jays: Toronto optioned LHP Thomas Pannon to Triple-A Buffalo and recalled OF Jonathan Davis.
+Blue Jays: Toronto optioned LHP Thomas Pannone to Triple-A Buffalo and recalled OF Jonathan Davis.

 UP NEXT